DammyD/react-rendering_list_and_event_handling/search-app/README.md

 - A hosted link to your project

 ![Design comp](/React_practice/assignment/react-rendering_list_and_event_handling/search-app/src/assets/profiledata.png)
-Below is data for the user profiles
+Below is data for the user profiles:

    [

     {
         "id": "60d0fe4f5311236168a109f5",
         "title": "ms",